TakuyaFujimura/dcase-asd-toolkit/docs/config.md

 </details>

-<details><summary>Extract features from training-free asdmodel</summary>
+<details><summary>Extract features from training-free frontend</summary>

-Training-free asdmodel (e.g., simple audio feature extractor) will be constructed based on the configuration of `plmodel_cfg`.
+Training-free frontend (e.g., simple audio feature extractor) will be constructed based on the configuration of `frontend_cfg`.

 Configuration items:
 - resume_or_scratch (str): "scratch"
-- plmodel_cfg (Dict[str, Any]): Please write the configuration of the model used for feature extraction.
+- frontend_cfg (Dict[str, Any]): Please write the configuration of the model used for feature extraction.

 </details>